-Sellers advertising online are defrauded by 'buyers' who pay with cashier checks made out for amounts in excess of the agreed-upon purchase price and ask the balances be sent to third parties.
+Scam: Sellers advertising online are defrauded by ‘buyers’ who pay with cashier’s checks made out for amounts in excess of the agreed-upon purchase price and ask the balances be sent to third parties.

-An interesting and highly lucrative con targeting those attempting to sell vehicles online debuted in the summer of 2002.
-Like the highly successful Nigerian scam
+Origins: An interesting and highly lucrative con targeting those attempting to sell vehicles (and other high-ticket items) online works like the highly successful

 The scam works like this:

-- Person looking to sell a used car or motorcycle advertises the vehicle on the Internet.
+- A person looking to sell a used car or motorcycle (or other expensive item) advertises it online.

-- The unsuspecting seller is contacted in e-mail by a prospective buyer who hails from somewhere in Africa, usually Nigeria.
+- The unsuspecting seller is contacted in e-mail by a prospective buyer who hails from somewhere outside the U.S. (typically in Africa, usually Nigeria).
 This buyer agrees to the asked-for price without haggling and looks for immediate assurance the vehicle will not be sold to anyone but him.
 He offers to have someone pick up and ship the vehicle to Africa once the sale is complete, making it clear he alone will bear all charges associated with that aspect of the sale.

-- Mention is now made of the method of payment: a cashier's check for more than the agreed-upon price for the vehicle.
-This check is to come from the buyer in Africa, with the residue to be sent to a third party in the USA the buyer says he owes money to.
-The seller is asked to cash the check, keep the right amount for the sale of his car or bike, and send what's left to this third party.
-(Alternatively, the check is said to be coming from the third party, with the residue after the vehicle is paid for to be sent back to the buyer.)
+- Mention is now made of the method of payment: a cashier’s check for more than the agreed-upon price for the vehicle.
+This check is to come from the foreign buyer, with the residue to be sent to a third party whom the buyer says he owes money to (or whom the buy has contracted with to ship the purchased goods).
+The seller is asked to cash the check, keep the appropriate amount for the sale of his items, and send what’s left to this third party.
+(Alternatively, the check is said to be coming from the third party, with the residue after the purchase is paid for to be sent back to the buyer.)

 - The cashier check for the larger-than-necessary amount arrives and is duly deposited in the seller’s bank account.